PublicMapping/districtbuilder/README.md

 | `test`      | Run linters and tests.                                                    |
 | `update`    | Build container images, update dependencies, and run database migrations. |
 | `yarn`      | Execute Yarn CLI commands.                                                |

+## Command-line interface

+A command-line interface is available for performing data processing operations.
+See `src/manage/README.md` for more info.